The Snout in the Dark: Plot

 Howard's untitled synopsis begins in the walled city of Shumballa, in the land of Kush.
 Shumballa is inhabited by a tribe of warlike blacks called Gallahs, though the lighter-skinned aristocratic rulers are called Chagas.
 A Gallah commander is killed by a pig-like monster sent by the noble Tuthmes who intends to throw suspicion on Tanada, sister of the king.

-Part of his plan is to present the king with a white slave, Diana, who he has recently captured.
+Part of his plan is to present the king with a white slave, Diana, whom he has recently captured.
 When Tanada rides through the city outside the walls, known as Punt, she is attacked by an angry mob and rescued by Conan, who is made captain.
 Conan then puts down an uprising and gains the approval of the king.
-Soon, Tanada kidnaps Diana, who has attracted Conan's eye, and the witch-finder Agara discovers Tuthmes is behind the murder of his commander.
+Soon, Tanada kidnaps Diana, who has attracted Conan's eye, and the witch-finder Agara discovers that Tuthmes is behind the murder of his commander.
 Tuthmes has Agara executed, or so he believes.

 Diana, unable to reveal Tuthmes's plans to Tanada, is rescued by Conan and spends the night at his quarters.
 Meanwhile, Tuthmes has sent his monster to kill both Conan and Diana.
 Conan battles the creature into the streets where a sorcerer is being executed, and a still alive Agara appears to accuse Tuthmes.
 The crowd wildly attacks Tuthmes, his band of nobles, and the city itself as Conan and Diana escape.